 Remember that this is an investment you’re making in your personal and professional development.
 Once you have a TEFL it’s for life and you can take it with you, wherever you go.

-I Personally recommend MyTefl.com because they’ll give you an exclusive 35% discount if you enter the promotion code:FARANGDA at checkout.
+I Personally recommend MyTefl.com as they’ll give you an exclusive 35% discount if you enter the promotion code:FARANGDA at checkout.
 If you decide to go through them directly you may be able to get a discount in the 20%-30% range like previously mentioned.

 This Will Only Benefit You In The Long Run